lcscs12345/ncbi-xsl/README.md

     sudo make
     sudo make install

-View xml structure (optional) - helps in writing a stylesheet.
+View INSDseq XML structure (optional) - helps in writing a stylesheet.
 10313991.xml is one of the fetched files

     xmlstarlet el 10313991.xml

-Parsing xml with a custom stylesheet, insdseq2bed.xsl.
-Output annotation as bed format
+Parsing XML with a custom stylesheet, which is suprising simple.
+Output annotation as bed format.

     xsltproc --novalid insdseq2bed.xsl 10313991.xml